amir-projects/IaC-with-terraform-part5/README.md

 cd ssh-keys
 ssh-keygen -t ed25519 -C ""
 ```
+> 💡 When prompted for a file location, type the filename as: `id_ed25519`
+> 🔐 You can leave the passphrase empty (press Enter twice) — this is optional but simplifies automation.
+Avoid doing this in production environments.

 ### 3. Prepare the configuration

 - Update the `profile` value in the `provider` block inside `provider.tf`